eCommerce has provided new opportunities for all kinds of products and businesses, and selling art is one market that's on the rise.

 Shopify is an eCommerce platform where you can make online stores for any kind of business.
 Setting up an online store is very easy in Shopify – in fact, you can readily find website templates specially designed for art businesses.
 Shopify offers enough back-end tools out of the box that will help you run and promote your store with ease.

-When you're ready to start shipping, don't forget to install our app!
+When you're ready to start shipping artwork, don't forget to install our app!

 Amazon and eBay